Akyme12345/MyFirstRepository/README.md

 # MyFirstRepository
-This is the first repository that i have every tried to make
+This is the first repository that i have ever tried to make this is where you write the code